Asimps2006/IntroToProg-Python-Mod07/docs/index.md

 ![Figure #5 - Exception Class](https://github.com/Asimps2006/IntroToProg-Python-Mod07/blob/master/ExceptionClassExample.png?raw=true "Example of Exception Class")
 #### *Figure #5 - Exception Class*

+In Figure #5 above, I'm showing a slightly different method than what we learned in class in that I'm using the "sys" library to print the line number of the offending code line.
+This just helps me figure out later where to address program issues.

 # **Summary:**
 In summary, as part of module 7 and assignment 7, I learned all about files and exceptions.
 I learned how to read from text files,